 In 1875, Albany Law published the nation's first student-edited law review, the Albany Law School Journal.
 An innovative lecture series on legal ethics began just after the turn of the century.

-These additions were among many steps the school took to ensure that the curriculum and related experiences reflected the best of modern legal education.
+These additions were among many steps the school took to ensure that the curriculum and related experiences offered the best of a modern legal education.